The Value of Storytelling

 Rags to Riches – The underdog comes out on top after their natural talents shine through.
 In movies, this is the plot for “Annie.”
 In real life, you may be the “underdog” who started with nothing and worked hard to become a well-respected expert in your field.

 The Quest – The hero must defeat evil (sometimes more than one) despite the odds, but ultimately wins.
 In movies, this is the plot for “Apocalypse Now.”
-In real life, your experience as an entrepreneur is a quest story all of itself.
+In real life, your experience as an entrepreneur is a quest story all in itself.

 Voyage and Return – An average person is thrown into a strange world from which they must return.
 In movies, this is the plot for “Cast Away.”
-In real life, you can use the voyage and return story to demonstrate how you can help your clients get something under control or return to normal after an upheaval.
+In real life, you can use the voyage and return the story to demonstrate how you can help your clients get something under control or return to normal after an upheaval.

 Comedy – The main character must resolve some form of confusion that resulted in misadventure so they can move ahead.
 In movies, this is the plot for “Groundhog Day.”
 In real life, the “confusion” could simply be a series of bad decisions that led to a conundrum that required someone else’s intervention.